ArjunaCluster/ArjunaUsers/about/hardware.md

 ## Head Node

-When you ssh into Arjuna, you connect to the Head Node.
+When you ssh into Arjuna, you connect to the "Head Node", also known as c001.
 From this machine, you can do the following

-- Transfer files to/from Arjuna to a local machine
+- Transfer files to/from Arjuna to a local machine (ie a compute node or another computer connected to the CMU network to which you have access)
 - Download files from the internet
 - Submit jobs to the cluster
 - Monitor the status of existing jobs

-> Do not run compute jobs on the head node
+> DO NOT run compute jobs on the head node.
+Moreover, do not use the headnode for anything other than submitting jobs to compute nodes.
+Unauthorized uses of the head node include, but are not limited to:
+>-Running Jupyter Notebooks to analyze data
+>-Webscraping
+>-Running Simulations

+>Authorized uses of the headnode include, but are not limited to:
+>-Installing software for use on the compute nodes
+>-Moving data to and from Arjuna
+>-Submitting jobs

+If the desired compute task is anything other than trivial operations, it should be run on a worker node or elsewhere

 ## Compute Nodes

 Arjuna has the following compute nodes available for usage

-- 70 CPU nodes, each with 128 GB memory and 56 cores
+- 58 CPU nodes, each with 128 GB memory and 56 cores
 - 2 high-memory nodes, each with 512 GB memory and 32 cores
 - 27 GPU nodes, each with 128 GB memory, 64 cores, and 4 K80 NVIDIA GPUs